Noise Levels in Lakeside Park, KY | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Lakeside Park

 Average noise levels for Lakeside Park residents, grouped by direction from the center of Lakeside Park.
-Southern Lakeside Park carries the highest population-weighted average; Eastern Lakeside Park carries the lowest.
-Just 20% of residents in Eastern Lakeside Park live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Lakeside Park.
+The highest population-weighted average is in southeastern Lakeside Park; the lowest is in northwestern Lakeside Park, where just 35% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Lakeside Park